 Wilson, who was with Johnson when Trump called and heard the conversation on speakerphone, said Tuesday that Trump had told Johnson that her husband “must’ve known what he signed up for.”
 The comments during a condolence call, Wilson said, showed that Trump has “no feelings for anyone.”

 Trump responded the following morning by alleging that Wilson “totally fabricated” the conversation and claiming he had “proof” that her version of events was not true.

-Then, on Thursday, La David Johnson’s aunt Cowanda Jones-Johnson, who said she was also present during the call, corroborated Wilson’s version of events.
+Then, on Thursday, La David Johnson’s mother Cowanda Jones-Johnson, who said she was also present during the call, corroborated Wilson’s version of events.

 “Yes, the statement is true,” Jones-Johnson said.
 “I was in the car and I heard the full conversation.”

 Caught in a lie, the White House, which had never offered evidence to contradict Wilson’s description, quickly shifted its public relations strategy.
 In remarks to the White House press corps on Thursday, White House Chief of Staff John Kelly suggested that Trump spoke appropriately.

 Kelly, whose own son died serving in Afghanistan, recalled his son’s commanding officer saying something similar.

 “He knew what he was getting himself into,” Kelly said, quoting his son’s commanding officer.
 “It was exactly where he wanted to be.
 That was the message.”